Title 501 | Chapter 003 | Regulation 060

 (3)

-If available, closed-circuit television shall be used primarily to monitor hallways, stairwells, sally ports, perimeter security, points of egress, and common and support areas.
+If available, closed-circuit television shall be used primarily to monitor hallways, stairwells, sally ports, perimeter security, points of egress, common areas, and support areas.

 (4)